mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### First Of Type
+### First Of Type Mystical Category Primacy

-Select elements that are the first of a type inside a container
+Target elements that are the first of a mystical type inside a container

 ```css
 div:first-of-type {